zordone/wasm-mandelbrot/README.md

 Measured in Chrome and Firefox, on MacOS.
 The results are very similar.

-I could use threads or SIMD on the C/C++ side, to make it much faster, but the whole point of this excercise was to compare the same algorithm we can use on the JavaScript side.
+I could use threads or SIMD on the C/C++ side to make it much faster, but the whole point of this excercise was to compare the same algorithm we can use on the JavaScript side.

 That's all I have so far.